 Offered: As needed.

+ARTE 595 – Research to Inform Art Education Practice (2)

+Under the supervision of a faculty advisor, students prepare to complete the Art Education MAT Capstone Project by conducting a focused investigation on a selected topic related to the TCWS.

+Prerequisite: ARTE 507 or concurrent enrollment in ARTE 507.

+Offered: Fall, Spring

 ARTE 613 - Research and Evaluation in Art (3)

 Art research and evaluation are analyzed for design, methodology, and conceptual foundations.
 Emphasis is on interpreting, understanding, and critiquing original research or evaluation projects in art or art education.